awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 Include the Amazon S3 bucket information in the `Authentication` \(v1\) or `authentication` \(v2\) parameter in your `Dockerrun.aws.json` file\.

-For more information about the `Dockerrun.aws.json` format for single container environments, see [Single Container Docker configuration](single-container-docker-configuration.md)\.
+For more information about the `Dockerrun.aws.json` format for Docker environments, see [Docker configuration](single-container-docker-configuration.md)\.
 For multicontainer environments, see [Multicontainer Docker configuration](create_deploy_docker_v2config.md)\.

 For more information about the authentication file, see [ Store images on Docker Hub ](https://docs.docker.com/docker-hub/repos/) and [ docker login ](https://docs.docker.com/engine/reference/commandline/login/) on the Docker website\.